shakfu/faustlab/README.md

 ## Prior Art of Faust + Python

 - [DawDreamer](https://github.com/DBraun/DawDreamer) by David Braun: Digital Audio Workstation with Python; VST instruments/effects, parameter automation, FAUST, JAX, Warp Markers, and JUCE processors.
+Full-featured and well-maintained.
 Use this for actual work! (pybind11)

 - [faust_python](https://github.com/marcecj/faust_python) by Marc Joliet: A Python FAUST wrapper implemented using the CFFI.
 There's a more recent [fork](https://github.com/hrtlacek/faust_python]) by Patrik Lechner. (cffi)